josephum/AccountingApp/README.md

 1. Introduction
 1.1 Scenario
-●	“Company X” needs a web based application to manage accounting tasks such  as:
+A “Company X” needs a web based application to manage accounting tasks such  as:
 ○ Sales,
 ○ Purchase,
 ○ Stock management,
 ○ Administrative operations.
-●	A Software Development Company “CYDEO” provides such capabilities with a webbased accounting application with yearly subscriptions.
+●	A Software Development Company “JOSEPHUM INC” provides such capabilities with a webbased accounting application with yearly subscriptions.
 ●	When Company X pays for first month subscription, an ADMIN username and password is provided.
 ●	With the provided credentials ADMIN of Company X can create MANAGER and EMPLOYEE users and Company X can keep the track of accounting processes.
 ●	Company Y, Z and many others might follow the same track for their needs as well.